montasim/montasim/README.md

 <!-- my summary start -->
 <p>
     Hello!
-My name is Mohammad Montasim -Al- Mamun Shuvo and I enjoy creating things that live on the internet.
-My interest in web development started back in 2017 when I was doing a university project — turns out this project taught me a lot about HTML & CSS!
+My name is Mohammad Montasim -Al- Mamun Shuvo, and I enjoy creating things that live on the Internet.
+My interest in web development started in 2017 when I was doing a university project — it turns out this project taught me a lot about HTML & CSS!
 </p>

 <p>
-    Fast-forward to today, and I’ve had the privilege of working at an My MedicalHUB International Ltd., as a Junior Frontend Developer.
+    Fast-forward to today and I have had the privilege of working at a My MedicalHUB International Ltd. as a Junior Frontend Developer.
 My main focus these days is building accessible, inclusive products and digital experiences using MERN Stack.
 </p>

 <p>
-    So far, I've built some exciting full stack project.
+    So far, I have built some exciting full-stack projects.
 </p>
 <!-- my summary end -->